sherifhelmyzayed/threejs-bake-json-files/README.md

   - This will be served by the same dev server and have the same base url, ie : `https://localhost:8090/assets.local/img.png`

 ---

-### - Code is read more than it’s written or changed -